uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᚹ [Wunjo/Wind](#αινιγματα)
   + poem: "Wind that whistles o'er the plain, wall nor wattle can restrain."
   + keywords: joy, happiness, freedom, release, inspiration
++ The Wanderer's Oracle: Wind ‖ Wind
+  + situation: The Wanderer feels a gentle breeze that brings with it lovely fragrances.
+  + admonition: Stop to smell the flowers whose scent is carried by the wind.
+Put one in your cap so you may continue your journey with a light heart.
 + Bible: Revelation 20:11-15 - The dead are judged by their deeds: the Book of Life
 + Additional Concepts:
   + "Freude, schöner Götterfunken, Tochter aus Elysium"